-- At least one course from the Chemical Engineering list of core courses (see below). - At least 17 academic points (not including the final project course) from the Chemical Engineering department. - Advanced courses in Chemical Engineering or other departments to complete the required total number of points.
+- 2 points for advanced English course. - At least one course from the list of core courses (see below). - At least 17 academic points (not including the final project course) from the Chemical Engineering department. - Advanced courses in Chemical Engineering or other departments to complete the required total number of points.
 The choice of courses require approval of the Graduate Studies Committee.
-Among these, up to five management courses can be selected. - All students must complete foreign language requirement in accordance with the requirements of the Graduate School.
+Among these, up to five management courses can be selected.